rexresearch

 [0043] The specimen is radiated

-with Far Infrared radiation (FIR) as a constant output, whereby
+with Far Infrared radiation (FIR) as a constant output,

-4-1000 [mu]m.
+range of 4-1000 [mu]m.
 The FIR radiators are activated at the

-commencement of the process and are left on and remain constant
+commencement of the process and are left on and remain

-throughout the process.
-The specimen is subjected to constant
+constant throughout the process.
+The specimen is subjected to

-vibration at about 30 Hz throughout the process.
+constant vibration at about 30 Hz throughout the process.

-[0044] The specimen is heated
+[0044] The specimen is heated from

-from room temperature (approximately 65 degrees F.) to a
+room temperature (approximately 65 degrees F.) to a

 temperature of about 200 degrees F.